mahlenmorris/VCVRack/README.md

 The following are operators and functions you can use in mathematical
 expressions:
 * **"+", "-", "*", "/"** -- add, subtract, multiply, divide.
 Note that dividing
-any number by zero, while undefined in *mathematics*, is defined by BASICally to be 0.0f.
+any number by zero, while undefined in *mathematics*, is defined by *BASICally* to be 0.0.
 * **"<", "<=", ">" , ">=", "==", "!="** -- comparison operators.
 Most commonly used
 in IF-THEN[-ELSE] statements.
 * **"and", "or", "not"** -- Boolean logic operators.
 For purposes of these, a zero